Long chromatic names are hard to sing fluidly in drills, dictation, and sight-singing.

 The natural notes keep the familiar letter names A, B, C, D, E, and G, while F shifts to Fi for smoother singing.

-Each pitch class keeps a stable onset identity so the label still points back to the note letter you know.
+Each note family keeps the same starting sound, so the label still points back to the note letter you know.

-Sharps and flats are marked by systematic vowel and rhyme changes, giving each pitch spelling its own compact sound.
+Sharps, flats, and higher tiers are marked by systematic ending-sound changes, giving each pitch spelling its own compact sound.

 Natural